tiredofit/home/README.md

 #  🏠 $HOME 🏠

-Here are my standalone [home-manager](https://nix-community.github.io/home-manager/) configuration files that are used on my NixOS systems and also other clients linux distribution systems.
+Here are my standalone [home-manager](https://nix-community.github.io/home-manager/) configuration files that are used on my NixOS systems and also other linux distribution systems.

 This allows for home directory portability from machine to machine to configure once and enjoy a many times forward.
-If you are looking for _system_ configuration have a peek at my [NixOS Configurations](https://github.com/tiredofit/nixos-config)
+If you are looking for NixOS _system_ configuration have a peek at my [NixOS Configurations](https://github.com/tiredofit/nixos-config).

-If you would like to base your own configuration from this, you will need to be able to use [Nix flakes](https://nixos.wiki/wiki/Flakes).
+If you would like to base your own configuration from this repository, you will need to be able to use [Nix flakes](https://nixos.wiki/wiki/Flakes).

 **Highlights**: